Nolan-code/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow
+This account was created a few minutes ago and this repositorywas created to practice the different github features.